 Development of website and associated communication tools

-Contribute material relevant and useful to trainees to the BIA newsletter
+Lead on compiling and editing the BIA newsletter twice a year, and contribute material relevant to trainees.

 The newsletter is the route by which Council can most easily communicate and engage with the membership, outlining progress and challenges in each area of BIA work.

 Most material is provided by other Council members but is then complied by the Communications secretaries in whichever way is appropriate/useful.

+Attend Education Subcommittee meetings

-Work with the Trainee (Professional affairs) secretary and Trainee (Meetings) secretary to:
+Work with the Medical Trainee (Professional affairs) secretary and Medical Trainee (Meetings) secretary and HSST secretary to:

 Represent trainees at council level